devspace-cloud/quickstart-react/README.md

 # What is React?

-ReactJS is a component based library which is used to develop interactive user interfaces.
+[ReactJS](https://reactjs.org/) is a component based library which is used to develop interactive user interfaces.
 It is currently the most popular front-end Javascript library.
-See https://reactjs.org/

 # What is covexo?

 ##